ChrisTheCyberCoder/SEI-Project-1/README.md

 For the first project of the Software Engineering Course at General Assembly, we were tasked to make a game in just under one week using vanilla javascript: HTML, CSS and JavaScript.
 General Assembly gave us a list of games to choose from, and I chose the well-known, arcade game, Pac-Man.

-In the original game, the player controls the character pac-man in an encolsed maze.
+In the original game, the player controls the character Pac-man in an encolsed maze.
 The aim of the game is to consume all of the pellets in the maze whilst avoding the four coloured ghosts - Blinky, Pinky, Inky, and Clyde that try to capture him.
 Only when all the pellets are consumed does the player then advance to the next level.

-For the pac-man I created, I decided not to explicitly re-make the original, but re-create some of it using some of its concepts and reasoning.
+For the Pac-man I created, I decided not to explicitly re-make the original, but re-create some of it using some of its concepts and reasoning.
 The theme of my game originates from the well-known cartoon, animation, The Simpsons.

 ## Brief